mwsohn/pwr.jl/README.md

 ## Tests for power calculation

 All functions in the original R package was ported.
-For each family of tests, four functions are additionally available that start with `power`, `samplesize`, `effectsize`, and `alpha` (Type I error) to specifically compute power, sample size, effect size, and alpha, respectively.
+For each family of tests, four functions are additionally available that start with `power`, `samplesize`, `effectsize`, and `alpha` to specifically compute power, sample size, effect size, and alpha (Type I error), respectively.
 These functions were all exported, but the main tests were not and should be used with `pwr.` in front.

 `fzero` function in the `Roots.jl` module is used to solve power equations for unknown values, so you may see errors from it.
 These errors may arise because the unknown value could not be computed with the given values.